brunochanrio/DangoPlayer/_posts/2025-04-04-dangoplayer-usagi-released.md

 <img alt='DangoPlayer 6.0usagi' width='700' src='https://brunochanrio.github.io/DangoPlayer/news/img/DangoPlayerUni_AndroidTV_Banner.png'/>

-We are pleased to announce that the nre DangoPlayer version, 6.0usagi_patch1 has been finally released, with many changes included
+We are pleased to announce that the new DangoPlayer version, 6.0usagi has been finally released, with many changes included

 <!--more-->